deye9/node-multi-tenant/README.md

 - [update](#mongodb-native-repository)
 - [updateTenant](#mongodb-native-repository)

-This application relies heavily on sequelizejs for its database connections.
-Dialects supported as of now are MySQL, SQLite, PostgreSQL and MSSQL.
-You can read up here http://docs.sequelizejs.com/manual/installation/usage.html#dialects

 After installation a postinstall event is fired which executes the postinstall.sh file.
 The postinstall.sh file basically creates a tenants folder and copies over a tenancy.js file there for easy configuration of the app.
 Access to dotenv is also needed.